bennylope/bennylope.github.com/_posts/2015-08-27-git-commit-collaboration.md

-The goal is twofold: to ensure a *useful* history of project changes with explanations for what and mostly why things changed the way they did, and to make merging the change into the main project - with everythign that entails (testing, building, deploying) - as easy as possible for the people doing that.
+The goal is twofold: to ensure a *useful* history of project changes with explanations for what and mostly why things changed the way they did, and to make merging the change into the main project - with everything that entails (testing, building, deploying) - as easy as possible for the people doing that.

 The goal outlined below simplifies the process by limiting us to one